Do you need marriage counseling?

-COUPLES SEXUALITY: Our culture is dominated by fantasy images of sex.
-Attraction means instant sexual compatibility and eroticism.
-Sex is always highly passionate orgasmic magic!
-But passionate sex seldom lasts even until marriage.
+Our culture is dominated by fantasy images of sex.
+Attraction is depicted as meaning instant sexual compatibility and eroticism with sex as always highly passionate orgasmic magic.
+The truth is, passionate sex seldom lasts even until marriage.
 The images presented through movies, porn, novels and songs are counterproductive for couples trying to renew or maintain a vital sexual bond.
+Most couples have had both exciting and disappointing sexual experiences.
+Becoming a sexual couple is a process that takes time and energy.
+Sexuality cannot be taken for granted.

-In traditional marital counseling, it is assumed that sexual dysfunction is always a symptom of relationship problems.
-If an underlying emotional problem in a relationship was successfully dealt with, it was believed the sex problem would spontaneously be cured.
-Yes, that outcome is often the case but not always.
 Sometimes, even when an underlying emotional problem in a relationship is resolved, sexual desire remains problematic.
 It is also true that many couples can have a trusting, respectful committed relationship and still experience sex problems.
 Why?
 It is often due to lack of information, performance anxiety, poor psycho-sexual communication skills, or a history of guilt and blaming.
-It can also be due to low libido with both partners.
+It can also be due to low libido with one or both partners.

 There are also physiological differences between men and women in experiencing sexual desire.
-As a general rule, men are aroused with great ease and have little difficulty reaching orgasm.
-But according to pioneering researcher Shere Hite, 70 percent of women cannot regularly achieve orgasm through intercourse.
-Research on female sexual response finds that women consider sexual pleasure to be more about intimate, sensual touching than orgasm, per se.
+As a general rule, men are aroused with greater ease and have less difficulty reaching orgasm.
+According to pioneering researcher Shere Hite, 70 percent of women cannot regularly achieve orgasm through intercourse alone.
+Research on female sexual response finds that women consider sexual pleasure to be more about intimate, sensual touching than orgasm.
 Not all men realize this.

-The bottom line is that developing couple sexual intimacy requires not only daily intimate connection, but also open communication about sexual needs and preferences, experimentation and a sense of playfulness.
+The bottom line is that developing a couple’s sexual intimacy requires not only daily intimate connection, but also open communication about sexual needs and preferences, experimentation and a sense of playfulness.
 Sex is not the most important component in your relationship, but it is integral and special.
 It serves as a shared pleasure and a means to build and reinforce intimacy.
 If sex is allowed to stagnate, it can devitalize your relationship.

-SEXUAL DESIRE: Desire for an intimate, secure relationship is a major force in the decision to marry.
+Desire for an intimate, secure relationship is a major force in the decision to marry.
 An intimate marriage facilitates sexual desire.
 In fact, a prime function of marital sexuality is to reinforce and deepen intimacy.
 The essence of intimacy is feeling emotionally close, connected and valued.
 Intimacy provides energizing special feelings

 How best can you express those feelings?
-There are many ways of expressing feelings that nurture intimacy of course, but here are some suggestions for expressing your feelings to your partner that can particularly nurture sexual feelings*:
+There are many ways of expressing feelings that nurture intimacy of course, but here are some suggestions for expressing your feelings to your partner that can particularly nurture sexual feelings :